 Once the victim compensation criteria are met, there are several types of benefits and compensation available to victims of DUI.
-If someone has died, there could be a claim for loss of support, and in case of injury, loss of wages for time away from work.
+If someone has died, there could be a claim for wrongful death for loss of support, and in case of injury, loss of wages for time away from work.
 When an injury occurs there can be claims for medical expenses, physical therapy, and mental health counseling to help with the issues victims may be facing.
 If the injury is severe, there can be a claim for disability.
 Compensation is also considered for loss of property.

 Court or Settlement?

 While the criminal justice system and laws hold the offender responsible for their illegal actions, a personal injury DUI case is the most comprehensive way to hold offenders accountable for the full impact of what they’ve done.
 A personal injury DUI case allows victims to seek fair compensation for themselves and their families, regardless of what happens in the offender’s criminal case.
 The decision to go to a civil trial or to settle will be made with full regard to the victim and their rights to compensation.
 After all, victims should have the ability, as best as possible, to get their life back on track without severe financial or emotional burdens.
 Learn more about what to expect with a drunk driving accident settlement.

 Drunk drivers create thousands of victims each day and Florida is at the forefront of protecting victims and their families from this negligent behavior.
 In recent years, Florida law has included extensive provisions for protecting DUI victims.